WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 isPublished: false
 ---

-In the previous post, we learned the strengths an essense that uniquely define Swift Macro.
-In the meanwhile, the examples in it work "so far so good".
+In the previous post, we learned the strengths and the essence that uniquely define the Swift Macro.
+The examples in this post work so far so good.
 However, can we be confident and bold, implementing any Swift macros we want now?

 No.

 The features that bring Swift Macro advantages also introduce traps and pitfalls which could shoot the programmers themselves in the foot.
-Next, I would like to show you several ones that I've found and how to overcome them.
+In this post, I would like to show you several ones that I've found and how to overcome them.

 ## Traps and Pitfalls

 ### Potential Chaos in Control Flow

-The `#unwrap` example in the previous post shows that Swift Macro expansion could involve **control flow manipulation** and **lexical scope sharing**:
+In the previous post, the `#unwrap` example shows that Swift Macro expansion could involve **control flow manipulation** and **lexical scope sharing**: